-- To make the sushi vinegar (sushizu), combine the rice vinegar, sugar, and salt in a small saucepan and bring it to a boil over medium heat.
+- To make the sushi vinegar (sushizu), combine 4 Tbsp rice vinegar (unseasoned), 2 Tbsp sugar, and 1 tsp Diamond Crystal kosher salt in a small saucepan and bring it to a boil over medium heat.
 Whisk until the sugar is completely dissolved.
 Alternatively, you can put the ingredients in a microwave-safe bowl and microwave for 1 minute or until the sugar is dissolved.
 Set aside to let it cool.

 - If using a wooden sushi oke (also called hangiri), moisten it with running water and drain well.
 You can also use a baking sheet.
-Transfer the cooked rice into the sushi oke.
-Spread out the rice evenly so it will cool faster.
+Transfer 3½ cups cooked Japanese short-grain rice, freshly cooked, into the sushi oke.
+Spread out the hot rice evenly so it will cool faster.

 - Drizzle the sushi vinegar over the rice.
 With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the sushi vinegar mixture and separate the chunks of rice.
 Do not stir or mix the rice because the grains may break and the rice will become mushy.
 If your rice is freshly cooked, vigorously fan the rice with a paddle fan or another type of fan while using this slicing motion.
 This cools the rice and takes away the excess moisture.
 Fanning makes the rice shine and keeps it from becoming mushy.
 Gently flip the rice between slices.
 Repeat this process until the rice is cooled to the temperature of human skin.

-- Sprinkle the sesame seeds on top and gently distribute them throughout the sushi rice using a "slicing" motion.
+- Sprinkle toasted white sesame seeds on top and gently distribute them throughout the sushi rice using a “slicing“ motion.
 Set aside.

 To Pack the Sushi Rice

-- Place a sheet of parchment paper on the bottom of the container you're using.
-Here, I'm using a 7½-inch x 7½-inch (19 cm x 19 cm) Japanese lacquered box called jubako (this traditional box is used for Osechi Ryori or as a lunch box).
+- Place a sheet of parchment paper on the bottom of the container you‘re using.
+Here, I‘m using a 7½- x 7½-inch (19- x 19-cm) Japanese lacquered box called jubako (this traditional box is used for Osechi Ryori or as a lunch box).
 If you do not place parchment paper inside the container, the rice will stick to the bottom and it will be very hard to pick up the individual sushi pieces.